🇬🇧 UK skilled worker visa

 Education and Training

-The UK values skilled professionals in the Education and Training sector, offering several eligible roles under the Skilled Worker Visa.
+The UK values skilled professionals in the Education and Training sector, and offers several eligible roles under the Skilled Worker Visa UK program.
+If you are a qualified educator, you have the opportunity to apply for a Skilled Worker Visa UK and contribute to the country’s education system.

 1.Primary and Nursery Education Teaching Professionals (Code 2312):